SpectraLogic/ds3_c_sdk/README.md

 contain a simple build script that should work on most Unix/Linux systems.
 The build system is currently autotools.

-To install autotools on Ubuntu use apt-get and install the following:
+To install cmake on Ubuntu use apt-get and install the following:

-    $ sudo apt-get install build-essential
-    $ sudo apt-get install autoconf
-    $ sudo apt-get install libtool
+    $ sudo apt-get install cmake

-To install autotools on CentOS use yum and install the following:
+To install cmake on CentOS use yum and install the following:
-    $ sudo yum install autoconf
-    $ sudo yum install libtool
+    $ sudo yum install cmake

 The SDK depends upon several open source libraries, so you'll need to ensure that you've installed the development header packages for each of them.
 For